CryptechTest/minetest_doc_items/API.md

 Example: It's a fact that `default:sand` has the group `falling_node=1`.
-A factoid for this is basically just a simple conditional which puts the the sentence “This block is affectet to gravity and can fall.” into the text if the node is member of said group.
+A factoid for this is basically just a simple conditional which puts the the sentence “This block is affected to gravity and can fall.” into the text if the node is member of said group.

 Factoids can be more complex than that.
 The factoid for node drops needs to